 Tackle starts with our 8U (Rookie Tackle ) team which is for 2nd and 3rd graders must be 7yrs old by 7/31.
 We also have 9U,10U,11U,12U and 13U teams.

 Who is eligible to play tackle football?

 Children in grade 2 through grade 8, between the ages of seven and fourteen 07/31 of the current year (cannot turn 14 on or before 7/31).
 Children must be in good health and a Doctor’s Consent Form is required to participate.

-What organization(s) is Yorktown Youth Football (YAC) affiliated with?
+What organization(s) does the Yorktown Youth Football (YAC) affiliate with?